 “Product” shall mean the liquid hydrocarbons described in the applicable Confirmation.

-“Qualified Institution” shall mean a financial institution with a U.S. branch that has assets of at least $10,000,000,000 and a credit rating of at least A- by S&P or A3 by Moody’s.
+[Should be agreed to by the parties to the contract.]

 “Railroad Charges” shall mean demurrage, storage or switching fees or charges assessed by a railroad or rail terminal operator.